-The politics of choosing public-service providers are discussed later (22.214.171.124), but there are several purely economic considerations – as described in the following sub-sections:
+The politics of public service delivery is discussed later (18.104.22.168), but there are several purely economic considerations – as described in the following sub-sections:

-● State employees can offer a uniform service, but without consumer choice; they might not offer the efficiency and level of innovation of private companies (126.96.36.199).
+● State employees can offer a uniform service to everyone, with efficiencies of scale (22.214.171.124).
+They can’t offer much consumer choice, though, and they might not offer the efficiency and level of innovation of private companies.

-● More choice can be offered with public funding to non-profit organisations, possibly supplemented by private charitable donations (188.8.131.52).
+● More choice can be offered by providing public funding to non-profit organisations (126.96.36.199), to supplement or replace what is delivered by government employees.
+This leaves a role for private charitable donations.

-● People can be given public funding to make their own purchasing decisions from private companies, with potential cost and efficiency benefits, although consumer protection is essential (184.108.40.206).
+● People can be given public funding to make their own purchasing decisions from private companies (188.8.131.52).
+This might offer potential cost and efficiency benefits, although consumer protection is essential.

-● When government makes procurement choices, for example in cases where there is a natural monopoly, it is important to have appropriate procurement safeguards (220.127.116.11),
+● When government awards a monopoly contract to a private company, for example where water supplies are obtained from a restricted source, it is important to have appropriate procurement safeguards (184.108.40.206).

-● The use of private finance for public infrastructure projects has been an expensive way of dodging headline government expenditure, rather than properly explaining the need for investment (18.104.22.168).
+● The use of private finance for public infrastructure projects has been expensive (220.127.116.11).
+It dodges headline government expenditure rather than properly explaining the need for investment.

-● And the role of profit in public-service delivery is contentious, especially with health and social care, sometimes resulting in poor value for money or creating conflicts of interest (22.214.171.124).
+● And the role of profit in public service delivery is contentious (18.104.22.168).
+This is especially the case with health and social care, sometimes resulting in poor value for money or creating conflicts of interest.